rpeszek/my-blogs/posts/2023-05-15-FP-refactor-errors-p0.md

 **Exercise:** Try to implement JSON boilerplate for [_add_blank_target Data.Functor.Sum](https://hackage.haskell.org/package/base-4.18.0.0/docs/Data-Functor-Sum.html) that would be friendly for non-Haskellers and provide clear error messages ("InL" and "InR" tags would not be very friendly).
 (I do not have a good solution.)

 Adding tags to JSON representation of constituent types can also be considered[^ts].

+It may look like to the reader that I am arguing against type erasure (in the example, the JSON representation does not have data constructor or type information causing the parser to pick an error message for a wrong type).
+This is a tricky subject and the situation depends on who is controlling the erasure and how likely it is for lack of type information to cause issues.
 _side_note_end

 [^ts]: E.g. in structurally typed environments there are no data constructors.
 Adding a type disambiguating property to all objects in the union types is a programming pattern in TypeScript.